Ivo-Balbaert/The_Way_to_Jai/book/1B_What_is_Jai - more in depth.md

 So Jai should be useable and able to replace C++ for projects on the AAA scale.

-Keep in mind that the language is _designed for good programmers; it_ has no training wheels for beginners.
+Keep in mind that the language is _designed for good programmers_; it has no training wheels for beginners.
 For example: developers have to take care of manual memory management, handling memory is all important.

 ### 1.1.2 Jai tries to be a better C/C++